Negative feedback

 Negative feedback (or balancing feedback) occurs when some function of the output of a system, process, or mechanism is fed back in a manner that tends to reduce the fluctuations in the output, whether caused by changes in the input or by other disturbances.

-Whereas positive feedback tends to lead to instability via exponential growth, oscillation or chaotic behavior, negative feedback generally promotes stability.
+Whereas positive feedback tends to instability via exponential growth, oscillation or chaotic behavior, negative feedback generally promotes stability.
 Negative feedback tends to promote a settling to equilibrium, and reduces the effects of perturbations.
-Negative feedback loops in which just the right amount of correction is applied with optimum timing can be very stable, accurate, and responsive.
+Negative feedback loops in which just the right amount of correction is applied with optimum timing, can be very stable, accurate, and responsive.

-Negative feedback is widely used in mechanical and electronic engineering, and also within living organisms, and can be seen in many other fields from chemistry and economics to physical systems such as the climate.
+Negative feedback is widely used in mechanical and electronic engineering, and it is observed in many other fields including biology, chemistry and economics.
 General negative feedback systems are studied in control systems engineering.

-Negative feedback loops also play an integral role in maintaining the atmospheric balance in various systems on Earth.
+Negative feedback loops also play an integral role in maintaining the atmospheric balance in various climate systems on Earth.
 One such feedback system is the interaction between solar radiation, cloud cover, and planet temperature.